History of Hog Hunting in Texas

 In captivity, wild boars can live and thrive, but not as well as in the wild.
 Wild piglets need their mothers to grow to their full potential, and if they are removed from their mother too early, they have been proven to grow slowly.
 Wild boar meat has been found to be healthier and leaner than pork that has been derived from domestic pigs; however, a wild boar reaches maturity much slower than the breed of domestic pig seen in the U.S. today.

-Wild boars have been known to cause quite significant damage to agriculture – digging up potatoes, melons and corn.
+Wild hogs in Texas have been known to cause quite significant damage to agriculture – digging up potatoes, melons and corn.
 However, this behavior is usually only seen when their natural food sources are low.
 In Japanese culture, the wild boar is seen as vermin and a pest.
 In fact, in 1714, 3,000 people died of what was called the ‘wild boar famine’.
 The wild boar population living near Hachinohe, Japan were said to have ruined so many crops that thousands of people starved to death.
 That account has been challenged as an exaggeration, but the story still stands.
 Tales of wild boars attacking humans are quite rare, but such attacks have occurred, typically between November – January, which is the wild boar’s rutting season.